adhikarj/ECG-Image-Classification/dataset_description.md

 - The dataset consists of **12-lead ECG recordings**
 - ECG images represent electrical activity of the heart rather than anatomical structures

-Due to licensing restrictions, the dataset is not redistributed in this repository.